“In general, pride is at the bottom of all great mistakes.” – John Ruskin

 Who complained?
 I wanted to talk to her!
 Was the other girl who had the same dress (different color) getting the same feedback?
 She should!
 Why was it the women who complained (I mentioned this was early in my career, right?)?

 I felt humiliated, outraged, and indignant all at the same time.
 How could I fix what happened?
 I couldn’t.
 All I could do was make different choices going forward.
-The mistake was made and I could only control the next decision.
+The

 It turned out the chat with my boss was a gift.
 I didn’t want my clothes distracting anyone from my competencies as an employee.
 I couldn’t afford to be dismissed as someone who was either clueless about my appearance or indifferent to the perception of others.
 I had to swallow my pride at being told how to dress.
 It was a trade-off between pride and humility; between repeating a mistake or acknowledging one.